digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

 The Ledger API provides :ref:`authorization support <ledger-api-jwt-configuration>` using `JWT <https://jwt.io>`_ tokens.
-While the JWT token authorization allows third-party applications to be authorized properly, it poses some issues for Canton internal services such as the `PingService` or the `DarService`, which are used to manage synchronizer-wide concerns.
+While the JWT token authorization allows third-party applications to be authorized properly, it poses some issues for Canton internal services such as the `PingService` or the `DarService`, which are used to manage sync domain-wide concerns.
 Therefore Canton generates a new admin bearer token (64 bytes, randomly generated, hex-encoded) on each startup, which is communicated to these services internally and used by these services to authorize themselves on the Ledger API.
 The admin token allows to act as any party registered on that participant node.